 We realized there were no 9V batteries in the house.
 Big fail.
 Which is totally what happens when things are a mess – we have no idea what we have, so we either run out or buy double.

 So off the husband went to WalMart at 3 AM.
 And as he went, I vowed to come up with a battery storage solution very soon.

 I was planning to attach some bins to the back of a cabinet door, because you know I love some good cabinet door storage!
 Then I had a wacky thought – does someone already MAKE a battery organizer?
 Well, yes they do!
 An hour down the dangerous rabbit hole of Amazon, I had done some serious research of the gazillion options available and picked the perfect solution for us.
-For the $12.99 price tag of the Ohuhu Battery Organizer (Amazon affiliate link), I decided it was totally worth it to try it out.
+The exact model is no longer available, but this one has great reviews and the same affordable price!

 My original plan was to mount the organizer on a cabinet door, but when I saw that it came with anchors for the wall, I realized it would get pretty heavy and probably should go on a wall.

 I wanted it to be out of normal sight, but still easy to access.
 We picked the wall behind the laundry room door as the perfect spot.
 I’m pretty excited to have the batteries out of the kitchen.